xy3/Devote-UI/devote.md

 **Dependencies**

-For users that aren&#39;t logged in, the site only provides access to preview an election.
+For users that aren't logged in, the site only provides access to preview an election.
 The entirety of the systems functionality is only available once a user is logged in and identified.

 ## 3.2 Register